jayant25bai11172-pixel/virtual-piano/README.md

-Developed by: Jayant Yadav , Registration Number: 25BAI11172 , University Name: VIT Bhopal
+Developed by: JAYANT YADAV , Registration Number: 25BAI11172 , University Name: VIT BHOPAL
 # Motion-Triggered Virtual-piano
 A Python-based computer vision application that transforms your webcam into an invisible musical instrument.
 By detecting hand movements within a specific "hot zone" at the top of the screen, the program triggers musical notes (C Major scale) using real-time image processing.